-EERE anticipates making awards that will run up to 36 months in length for Topic Area 1 projects and up to 24 months in length for Topic Area 2 projects, comprised of one or more budget periods 12 to 18 months in length for Topic Area 1 and approximately 12 months for Topic Area 2.
+EERE anticipates making awards that will run from 24 months up to 36 months in length, comprised of one or more budget periods.
 Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
-For a complete list, see Section VI.B.xiii.
+For a complete list, see Section VI.B.xiv.
 At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, the extent milestone objectives are met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.